diva-exchange/diva-dockerized/README.md

 # DIVA "Dockerized"

+WARNING: **ALPHA software - HIGHLY EXPERIMENTAL**

 This project has the following purpose: even if DIVA consists of several independent modules, it still should be easy to have the complete environment available.

-Online Demo and Test sites:
-* https://testnet.diva.exchange - The public DIVA testnet.
-Everybody can join.

 ## Get Started
 Basically there are two options: either join an existing network or create your own.